Swimming in the Social Media Pool Ocean

 Rather than indulge in a long drawn out explanation of how each of the social media companies / portals works, given that they are constantly adding to or evolving the features they offer [and I would thus have to keep re-writing this page], I think it best if I give a quick overview of those I normally deal with and leave more detailed analysis of the rest to posts in the social media section of the blog.
 At the side of this page you will find links to sites which I feel have the best specialist writers on the subject and at the bottom are a couple of selected blog articles to get you [even more] warmed up.

-Let’s start with Twitter as it’s the network you will find me on most, I have accounts for both business and personal use.
-A great way to network with people on a speedy level – the 140 character limit per message makes it the SMS of the online world.
+Let’s start with Twitter as it’s the network you will find quickest and easiest to use, I have accounts for both business and personal use.
+A great way to network with people quickly.
+The 140 character limit per message makes it the SMS of the online world.

 Linkedin is much more a business networking tool, not so much social media as professional connectivity.
-All the same, even if you have limited time to spend, still worth joining and posting a full profile from the start.
+Even if you have limited time to spend, it’s still worth joining and posting a full profile.
+From my recent experience it seems to lack activity now [ 2016 ].
+Whether it can regain momentum is questionable despite the recent takeover.

 Ever use photography, audio or video to record what you do?
 Why only post these media on your own site where there may be a limited audience?
-Why not get accounts with Flickr, Youtube, Vimeo, Audioboo or similar to post these to?
-There they can reach a potentially much larger audience and you can still show them on your own site by embedding them via links back from the hosting site.
+Why not get accounts with Instagram, Pinterest, Youtube or Soundlab and post them there?
+They can reach a potentially much larger audience and you can still show them on your own site by embedding the links.
 You never know, you might even post something that goes ‘viral’ one day… in a good way, of course!

 A Few Choice Social Media Articles on Other Sites